browserslist/browserslist/README.md

   * `cover 99.5% in US`: same as above, with [two-letter country code].
   * `cover 99.5% in my stats`: uses [custom usage data].
   * `cover 99.5% in browserslist-config-mycompany stats`: uses [custom usage data] from `browserslist-config-mycompany/browserslist-stats.json`.
-* By [Baseline](https://web-platform-dx.github.io/web-features) feature support using [`baseline-browser-mapping`](https://github.com/web-platform-dx/baseline-browser-mapping)
+* By [Baseline](https://web-platform-dx.github.io/web-features) feature support using [`baseline-browser-mapping`](https://github.com/web-platform-dx/baseline-browser-mapping).
-  * `baseline widely available`: selects browser versions from the Baseline core browser set that are compatible with the [current Baseline Widely available feature set](https://webstatus.dev/?q=baseline_status%3Awidely).
   * `baseline newly available`: selects browser versions from the Baseline core browser set that are compatible with the [current Baseline Newly available feature set](https://webstatus.dev/?q=baseline_status%3Anewly).
-Use with caution.
+When a feature becomes available in Chrome/Edge (Chromium), Firefox (Gekco) and Safari (WebKit), that feature is added to the Baseline Newly available feature set.
+This only targets very recent browser versions and features and should be used with caution.
+  * `baseline widely available`: selects browser versions from the Baseline core browser set that are compatible with Baseline Widely available.
+30 months after a feature becomes Baseline Newly available, it is added to the [Baseline Widely available feature set](https://webstatus.dev/?q=baseline_status%3Awidely) and is safe to use for most developers.
-  * `baseline 2020`: selects browser versions that are compatible with all features that were Baseline Newly available at the end of the specified year.
+  * `baseline 2022`: selects browser versions that are compatible with all features that were Baseline Newly available at the end of the specified year.
 Supports years back to 2015.
+This query type can be useful if your analytics shows that Baseline Widely available is too ambitious for your userbase.
-  * `… with downstream`: includes browsers outside the core browser set that support the request Baseline feature set based on their Chromium or Gecko version.
+  * `… with downstream`: includes browsers outside the core browser set that support the requested Baseline feature set based on their Chromium or Gecko version.
 [See `baseline-browser-mapping` for more details](https://github.com/web-platform-dx/baseline-browser-mapping#downstream-browsers).
-  * `... with downstream including kaios`: same output as the previous query plus KaiOS.
+  * `… with downstream including kaios`: same output as the previous query plus KaiOS.
+KaiOS support is inferred based on the Gecko versions used by each KaiOS major release.
+However, extra caution should be taken with KaiOS as it has a very different set of screen limitations and interaction patterns to other modern browsers.
 * Last versions:
   * `last 2 versions`: the last 2 versions for *each* browser.
   * `last 2 Chrome versions`: the last 2 versions of Chrome browser.